-Refedit Tools that allow you to make changes to symbols or background drawings that are imported as external reference drawings.
-See Chapter 12.
+Refedit Tools that allow you to make changes to symbols or background drawings that are imported as external reference drawings; introduced in AutoCAD 2000.
+See Chapter 12 for more about external references.

 Reference Commands that control cross-referencing of drawings.
 See Chapters 6 and 12.